Thermory BenchMark Red Oak

 Learn More about Thermally Modified Woods

-Thermory Benchmark Oak can be used for decking or cladding and can be made in a number of profiles for your specific application.
-Thermo-Oak is rated as Class 1 for 25+ years resistance against decay so you can trust it for all your exterior projects.
+Thermory Benchmark Oak can be used for decking or cladding, and it can be made in a number of profiles for your specific application.
+Thermo-Oak is rated as Class 1 for 25+ years resistance against decay, so you can trust it for all of your exterior projects.
 It is available end matched with Thermory’s JEM joint for a seamless and strong connection that does not have to be over a joist.
-More importantly this means less waste on the install without having to use longer lengths or trimming based on joist spacing.
+More importantly, this means less waste on the install without having to use longer lengths or trimming based on joist spacing.
 For more information on JEM joint strength, download the strength test report from Thermory

 THERMALLY MODIFIED Red Oak CHARACTERISTICS

-As stated above if you have worked with Red Oak then you know the properties of Thermo-Oak.
-Most things will be the same but there are some exciting differences like the tangential and radial movement numbers.
-The hardness runs about 1200 so its outstanding for screw holding capacity and for holding moulded details.
-The thermally dried nature makes it more lightweight than unmodified Oak.
-It is also VERY thirsty and will soak up finish fast.
-It can require additional coats than you may be used to and certainly the open grained nature absorbs even more finish.
+Thermo-Oak is also VERY thirsty, and it will soak up finish fast.
+It can require additional coats than you may be used to, and certainly the open grained nature absorbs even more finish.
 Likewise with gluing.
-Even though you can use any typical wood glue, you may find that the open time on joinery is shorter as the Oak soaks up the moisture of water based PVA glues very fast.
+Even though you can use any typical wood glue, you may find that the open time on joinery is shorter, as the Oak soaks up the moisture of water based PVA glues very quickly.
 For a longer open time, polyurethane glues or epoxy is recommended.

 Thermory Oak Sizes